Best streaming devices: access your favorite shows and apps whenever you want

 Won't work with Alexa or Google Assistant

-One for those who are really serious about their TV watching and who are already entrenched in the Apple ecosystem.
-The Apple TV 4K might be the most expensive example on this list, but Apple fans know that they're getting a high-quality bit of tech.
-Still, it's a hefty premium, which is why the device isn't higher on our list.
+One for those who are really serious about TV watching and are already entrenched in the Apple ecosystem.
+Apple TV 4K might be the most expensive example on this list, but Apple fans know they're getting high-quality tech.
+Still, it's a hefty premium, which is really the only reason why the device isn't higher on our list.

 The Apple TV device is a puck rather than a dongle or stick, and with it you get Dolby Vision and Dolby Atmos, access to services such as Apple Arcade and Apple Fitness+ (though these require an additional subscription), and voice search via the Siri-enabled remote.